ros2/ros2_documentation/Node-arguments.rst

 Parameters
 ----------

+*Parameters support for Python nodes was added in Crystal.
+In Bouncy only C++ nodes are supported.*

 Setting parameters from the command-line is currently supported in the form of yaml files.

 `See here <https://github.com/ros2/rcl/tree/master/rcl_yaml_param_parser>`__ for examples of the yaml file syntax.
 As an example, save the following as ``demo_params.yaml``